-A more detailed Ecological Assessment will be undertaken in November 2022.
+The next detailed Ecological Assessment will be undertaken in November 2024.
 This Assessment is undertaken every 2 years to determine the status of the rehabilitation areas against the closure completion criteria and to provide advice for improvements.
+An updated three year plan was developed in 2021 to guide the rehabilitation of the quarry site, table 21 shows the three year plan status.